How to Help Build Credit

 Think twice before signing up for a new store credit card.
 If you apply for new credit frequently, credit companies may view you as a riskier client, especially if you haven't been handling credit for very long.

 The FICO score may consider the types of debt you own.
 Is it all credit cards, or are you also successfully managing installment loans?

 The major agencies—Experian, TransUnion, and Equifax—must each give you one free report annually.
 You can also get a free credit report at AnnualCreditReport.com, a site authorized by Federal Law.

 Tip 2: Learn how credit cards work—and how they can work for you

 sorta knowing how credit cards work.
 It's time to change that.
 Understanding basic credit card information helps you take advantage of their benefits.

 Understand the fine print

 Not sure of the difference between APR, variable rate, and prime rate?
-Click here to learn about 9 of the most important credit terms—so you can decode the fine print on credit card contracts and offers.
+Learn about important credit terms—so you can decode the fine print on credit card contracts and offers.